Kavyahegde2/DS-notes-and-lab/README.md

-This contains the notes of Data stuctures of 3rd sem Engineering (VTU) and also its lab Programs.
+This contains the written important questions and answers of Data stuctures- 3rd sem engineering (VTU) and also its lab Programs.